atoti/french-presidential-election/README.md

 ## Atoti

 This version includes authentication which requires [the locked version](https://docs.atoti.io/latest/how_tos/unlock_all_features.html) of Atoti.
-Authentication is required in order to control access to the web application and prevent overwriting of dashboards by unauthorised personnel.
+Authentication is required in order to control access to the web application and prevent overwriting of dashboards by unauthorized personnel.
-Refer to [create_users.py](app/create_users.py) for the authorised users and their access rights.
+Refer to [create_users.py](app/create_users.py) for the authorized users and their access rights.

 You can [register online for an evaluation license](https://atoti.io/evaluation-license-request/) and check out how to [unlock all features of Atoti](https://docs.atoti.io/latest/how_tos/unlock_all_features.html).